lovell/hepburn/README.md

 ## Licence

-Copyright 2013 Lovell Fuller and John Resig
+Copyright 2013 Lovell Fuller, John Resig and Ron Korving

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.